arnab64/seefood/README.md

  - Model deployment : fastAPI
  - Front-end : React.js

 Later : total replication of the app.
-And recreation of the classic scene.
+And recreation of the ['classic' scene from Silicon Valley!](https://www.youtube.com/watch?v=ACmydtFDTGs).